NCAA Eligibility

 NCAA colleges require prospective student-athletes to complete and pass what they have titled “core courses” in order to be eligible to compete at the NCAA division I and division II college level.
 In addition to completing required core courses, potential recruits will also have to maintain at least a 2.0 GPA for course courses (which is subject to increase with new NCAA requirements)

-When to begin Focusing on NCAA Eligibility?
+When to Begin Focusing on NCAA Eligibility?

-- Student-athletes will need to begin thinking about their athletic future when they begin ninth grade.
+Student-athletes will need to begin thinking about their athletic future when they begin ninth grade.
 This is when student- athletes can meet with their academic counselors to ensure that they are taking the correct college-prep courses.
 NCAA division I and division II levels require that students pass all required core courses.
+If you are not sure of where you would like to attend college, but know that you would like to participate in sports than hold off on registering with the NCAA eligibility center until you are sure.

-NCAA Eligibility Clearinghouse/ Center
+NCAA Eligibility Clearinghouse

 The NCAA Eligibility Center, formally known as the NCAA Eligibility Clearinghouse is where recruits will need to register and be cleared in order to participate in college sports.
 College sports programs will be unable to offer Division I and II recruits athletic scholarships until they have registered with the NCAA Eligibility Center.